ICG Enterprise Trust Plc: Notification of Share Transaction

 (the “Company”)

-This announcement is made pursuant to Article 19 of the Market Abuse Regulation.

-The Company wishes to announce that it received notification on 23 January 2020 that Gerhard Fusenig, a Non-Executive Director of the Company, bought 1,500 ordinary shares in the Company at a price of 970.48 pence per share.
+The Company has received notification that on 30 January 2020, Oliver Gardey, Head of Private Equity Fund Investments at ICG, bought 1,000 ordinary shares in the Company at a price of 984.50 pence per share.

-As a result of this transaction Gerhard Fusenig and his connected persons hold a total of 11,000 ordinary shares, being 0.02% of the ordinary share capital of the Company (excluding treasury shares).
+As a result of this transaction Oliver Gardey and his connected persons hold a total of 9,247 ordinary shares, being 0.01% of the ordinary share capital of the Company (excluding treasury shares).

 Contacts